 The Salute to Veterans Series advocates the best public policies that advance the interests of our nation’s veterans and their families.
 The Series provides a forum where the voices of our military veterans can be heard directly to educate policy makers firsthand regarding the top issues our military veterans face each day.

 Salute to Veterans is not only a title of the program series, but it is a call to action around the country for much deserved gratitude to be consistently given to our past and present troops, in light of the sacrifices made for freedom, liberty and safety.#MySaluteToVeterans and the broadcast specials aim to transform national military observances days, as not just holidays, but honor-days, when these important issues and solutions should be top of mind.
 Share your stories and experiences on how to support our nation’s veterans and these key issues in your communities.

-The Salute to Veterans Series is a yearlong program that honors and pays tribute to our nation’s veterans, active duty service members, their families and patriotic supporters during important military holidays and commemorations during the year, including Independence Day, Patriot Day and Veterans Day to name a few.
+Salute to Veterans is a national television series and year round program that honors and pays tribute to our nation’s veterans, active duty service members, their families and patriotic supporters during important military holidays and commemorations during the year, including Memorial Day, Independence Day, Patriot Day and Veterans Day to name a few.
 Check your local listings in your area.
-The inspirational and educational program features ongoing discussion and solutions focusing on issues of importance among our 22 million veterans in the U.S., 3.3 million active duty service members, reservists and their families.
+The inspirational and educational program features ongoing discussion, resources and solutions focusing on issues of importance among our 22 million veterans in the U.S., 3.3 million active duty service members, reservists and their families.